PSU-ICDS/icds_docs/CONTRIBUTING.md

 When posting a new discussion, please first check to see if the topic already exists.
 If it does not, please create a new discussion in the most applicable category.

+You can also contribute to an existing discussion by upvoting or adding comments.

 ## Contributing through Pull Requests